 1. To Request Restrictions.
 You have the right to request restrictions on the use and disclosure of your health information for treatment, payment or health care operations purposes or notification purposes.
-We are not required to agree to your request unless your request is to restrict disclosure to a health plan that we would make for payment or healthcare operations purposes, and it is not required by law, and the information pertains to an item or services paid for in full by you or someone on your behalf other than the health plan.
+To request a restriction, submit a written request to the Designated Contact listed on the final page of this Notice.
+We are not required to agree to your request.
+However, we must agree to your request to restrict the disclosure of your health information to a health plan, if the disclosure is for payment or health care operations and it is not otherwise required by law and the health information is solely related to items or services that you (or someone on your behalf) paid us for in full.
 If we do agree to a restriction, we will abide by that restriction unless you are in need of emergency treatment and the restricted information is needed to provide that emergency treatment.
-To request a restriction, submit a written request to the Contact listed on the final page of this Notice.

 2. To Limit Communications.
 You have the right to receive confidential communications about your own health information by alternative means or at alternative locations.
 This means that you may, for example, designate that we contact you only via e-mail, or at work rather than home.
-To request communications via alternative means or at alternative locations, you must submit a written request to the Contact listed on the final page of this Notice.
+To request communications via alternative means or at alternative locations, you must submit a written request to the Designated Contact listed on the final page of this Notice.
 All reasonable requests will be granted.

 Despite your general right to access your Protected Health Information, access may be denied in some limited circumstances.
 For example, access may be denied if you are an inmate at a correctional institution or if you are a participant in a research program that is still in progress.
 Access may be denied if the federal Privacy Act applies.
 Access to information that was obtained from someone other than a health care provider under a promise of confidentiality can be denied if allowing

 In addition, access may be denied if (i) access to the information in question is reasonably likely to endanger the life and physical safety of you or anyone else, (ii) the information makes reference to another person and your access would reasonably be likely to cause harm to that person, or (iii) you are the personal representative of another individual and a licensed health care professional determines that your access to the information would cause substantial harm to the patient or another individual.
 If access is denied for these reasons, you have the right to have the decision reviewed by a health care professional who did not participate in the original decision.
 If access is ultimately denied, the reasons for that denial will be provided to you in writing.

 5. To an Accounting of Disclosures.
 You have the right to an accounting of any disclosures of your health information made during the six-year period prior to the date of your request.
 The accounting will include the date of each disclosure, the name of the entity or person who received the information and that person’s address (if known), and a brief description of the information disclosed and the purpose of the disclosure.
 However, the following disclosures will not be accounted for: (i) disclosures made for the purpose of carrying out treatment, payment or health care operations, (ii) disclosures made to you, (iii) disclosures of information maintained in our patient directory, or disclosures made to persons involved in your care, or for the purpose of notifying your family or friends about your whereabouts, (iv) disclosures for national security or

-2. We are required to abide by the terms of this Notice.
+2. We are required to provide you with this Notice of our legal duties and privacy practices concerning your health information.
 We reserve the right to change the terms of this Notice and to make those changes applicable to all health information that we maintain.
 Any changes to this Notice will be posted on our website (if applicable) and at our facility, and will be available from us upon request.

-Fort Wayne, IN 46895
+- Fort Wayne, IN 46808